SentryPeer/SentryPeer/README.md

     make
     make check
     make install

+Homebrew (macOS or Linux):

+We have a [Homebrew Tap for this project](https://github.com/SentryPeer/homebrew-sentrypeer) (until we get more popular):

+    brew tap sentrypeer/sentrypeer
+    brew install sentrypeer

 Once built, you can run like so to start in debug mode (this won't work as a daemon yet):